moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/dev-env/thirdweb.md

 });
 ```

 Did you know?
-With the [thirdweb CLI](https://portal.thirdweb.com/cli){target=\_blank}, you can easily and generate functions for all of the possible calls to a contract.
+With the [thirdweb CLI](https://portal.thirdweb.com/cli){target=\_blank}, you can easily generate functions for all of the possible calls to a contract.
 To do so, run the following command in the command line:

 ```bash
 npx thirdweb generate INSERT_CHAIN_ID/INSERT_CONTRACT_ADDRESS